 For the purposes of its international activities, the Luxembourg Chamber of Commerce may transfer Your Data to an international organisation or a country located outside the European Economic Area:

 - subject to an adequacy decision made by the European Commission;

-- not subject to an adequacy decision made by the European Commission, to which such transfers are governed by the use of appropriate contractual clauses or standard contractual clauses drafted by the European Commission in order to guarantee an adequate level of protection for the transferred data in all circumstances;
+- not subject to an adequacy decision made by the European Commission, to which such transfers are governed by way of appropriate guarantees (such as the European Commission’s standard contractual clauses) in order to guarantee an adequate level of protection for the transferred data in all circumstances;

 - in the absence of an adequacy decision or appropriate guarantees, on the basis of your explicit consent.